 This section describes the development of the Nutrient Database, specifically, how it was created from review and refinement of the primary data collection effort.
 This refinement was required by the sheer size of the resulting database and the inclusion of many water quality records of lesser importance to the development of regional nutrient criteria (Section 4.1).
 The resultant draft New England Nutrient Database was developed based on a selection of lakes, ponds, and reservoirs ("L/P/R") with critical trophic parameter data.
 Section 4.2 describes the strategy used to develop the draft Nutrient Database and Section 4.3 provides a summary of its contents.
 Section 4.4 discusses the sequence for data processing for averaging the data from an individual waterbody to provide a representative value for that waterbody.
-Section 4.5 summarizes the Data Gap Analysis conducted to identify data needs remaining existing in the draft Nutrient Database and the hardcopy reports used to supplement and produce the final Nutrient Database.
+Section 4.5 summarizes the Data Gap Analysis conducted to identify data needs remaining existing in the draft Nutrient Database.
 An overview of this process is provided in Figure 4-1.